 SF - self or family OF - other Federal Government XP - sum of payments

-MR - Medicare SL - State/local government MD - Medicaid WC - Workers Compensation
+MR - Medicare SL - State/local government

+MD - Medicaid WC - Workers Compensation
-PV - private insurance

-VA - Veterans

-CH - CHAMPUS/CHAMPVA

-OT - other insurance
+PV - private insurance OT - other insurance

-OR - other private
+VA - Veterans OR - other private

-OU - other public
+CH - CHAMPUS/CHAMPVA OU - other public

-The fifth and sixth characters indicate the year (98).
-The seventh character indicates whether or not the variable was edited/imputed (ends with 'X') or reported by the household (ends in 'H').
+The fifth and sixth characters indicate the year (99).
+The seventh character ('X') indicates the variable was edited/imputed.

-For example: DVSF98X is the edited/imputed amount paid by self or family for 1998 dental expenditures.
+For example: DVSF99X is the edited/imputed amount paid by self or family for 1999 dental expenditures.

-2.5 File 1 Contents
+2.5 File Contents